ongr-io/SettingsBundle/Resources/doc/general_settings.rst

 Settings Cache
 ~~~~~~~~~~~~~~

 `ongr-settings` uses `StashBundle <https://github.com/tedious/TedivmStashBundle>`_ to cache settings.
 By default Filesystem cache driver is used.
-To ensure best performance change it `Memcache` or other fast cache engine.
+To ensure best performance change it to `Memcache`
+or other fast cache engine.

 ~~~~
 Tags